josdejong/lossless-json/README.md

 ### BigNumbers

 To use the library in conjunction with your favorite BigNumber library, for example [decimal.js](https://github.com/MikeMcl/decimal.js/).
-You have to define a custom number parser and stringifier
+You have to define a custom number parser and stringifier:

 ```js
 import { parse, stringify } from 'lossless-json'